blairjordan/postgraphile-db-session-init/README.md

 ### Precondition

 Defining a `precondition` function allows you to control when the provided SQL should be executed based on specific conditions.
-This can be useful for scenarios where you want to selectively execute the SQL command based on certain criteria.

 The `precondition` function should return a boolean value.
-If the function returns `true`, the SQL command will be executed.
-On the other hand, if the function is undefined or returns `false`, the SQL command will not be executed.
+If the function returns `true` (or is undefined), the SQL command will be executed.
+On the other hand, if the function is returns `false`, the SQL command will not be executed.

 ```ts